Mukunds0507333/Predicting-House-Prices/README.md

 <br>
 The dataset for this project was acquired from Kaggle and it describes sales of individual residential properties in Ames, Iowa.
 A Continuous target variable entails that regression models should be used for prediction.
 The dataset contains a gamut of attributes that have an impact on the price.
-We'll deploy standard data science procedures to select features as well as create new ones to subsume all factors pertinent to predicting our target variable-The Sale Price. <br> Certain features will also be converted from an amorphous state to a more optimized form suited for regression.
+We'll deploy standard data science procedures to select features as well as create new ones to subsume all factors pertinent to predicting our target variable-The Sale Price.
+Certain features will also be converted from an amorphous state to a more optimized form suited for regression.
 The final predictions will then be submitted to Kaggle.

 <br>
 <img src = "files/Housing-Prices.jpg" height = 50% width = 100%>